Frances Fox Piven: Career

 Piven was married to her long-time collaborator Richard Cloward until his death in 2001.
-Together with Cloward, she wrote an article in the May 1966 issue of The Nation titled "The Weight of the Poor: A Strategy to End Poverty" advocating increased enrollment in social welfare programs in order to collapse that system and force reforms, leading to a guaranteed annual income.
+Together they wrote an article in the May 1966 issue of The Nation titled "The Weight of the Poor: A Strategy to End Poverty".
+The article advocated increased enrollment in social welfare programs in order to collapse the system and force reforms, leading to a guaranteed annual income.
 This political strategy has been referred to as the "Cloward–Piven strategy".
-During 2006/07 Piven served as the President of the American Sociological Association.
+During 2006/07, Piven served as the President of the American Sociological Association.

-While at Boston University, she and her political science department colleagues Murray Levin and Howard Zinn refused to go back to work after the settlement of the 1979 Boston University strike.
-Clerical and support staff had also gone out on strike at the time of the AAUP, and Piven, Levin, Zinn and others refused to cross their picket line, holding their classes elsewhere in solidarity with the unresolved strike.
+While teaching at Boston University, she and four of her political science department colleagues, including Murray Levin and Howard Zinn, refused to return to the workplace after the settlement of the 1979 Boston University strike by the AAUP.
+The university's clerical and support staff had struck at the same time, but their strike was not resolved yet.
+Piven, Levin, Zinn, et al. refused to cross their picket line, instead holding classes elsewhere in solidarity with the unresolved strike.
 The "B.U.
-Five" were threatened with dismissal by B.U.
-President John Silber.

-Silber later backed down, and Piven and the others eventually returned to the classroom.
-Piven eventually left B.U. for C.U.N.Y.
+Five" were threatened with dismissal by Boston University President John Silber.
+Silber later backed down, and Piven and the others returned to the classroom.
+Piven eventually left Boston University for City University of New York (CUNY) at the Graduate Center.

 Activism and legislation

 Throughout her career, Piven has combined academic work with political action.
 In 1968, she signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 In 1983 she co-founded Human SERVE (Service Employees Registration and Voter Education), an organization with the goal of increasing voter registration by linking voter registration offerings with the use of social services or state Departments of Motor Vehicles.
 Human SERVE's initiative was incorporated by the National Voter Registration Act of 1993, colloquially known as the "Motor Voter Bill".

-She is a member of the Democratic Socialists of America and serves as one of the eight honorary chairs of that organization.
+She is a member of the Democratic Socialists of America, and was one of its Honorary Chairs.

-Piven also engaged Milton Friedman and Thomas Sowell in a debate in the PBS television series Free to Choose.
+In 1980, Piven tangled with Milton Friedman and Thomas Sowell in a debate televised on PBS as part of its series, Free to Choose.